nicole-dwenger/cdsvisual-imagesearch/README.md

   CSV file with filenames and chi-square distances of all images to the target image

 - *{target_img}_hist_top3.png:*\
-  image with target image and top3 closest images
+  Image with target image and 3 most similar images.

 Example output for three images is provided in the `/out` directory.